EmmaLawlor/Quizzy-Rascal/README.md

 - Display user's current score throughout the running of the quiz.

 #### As the Site User I Want to:
-- Play and fun and easy to use quiz to test musix knowledge.
+- Play a fun and easy to use quiz to test music knowledge.
 - Progress easily and intuitively through the quiz, with the option of returning to the homescreen at any point.
 - Be informed whether chosen answer was correct or incorrect when selected.
 - Be aware of current score while progressing through the quiz.